 About Us

-Cantilena, a women's chorale, is an ensemble of approximately 40 singers, dedicated to performing music written for the treble voice.
-Our challenging and diverse repertoire spans the 15th to the 21st centuries and includes works in many different languages and musical forms.
-We strive to introduce both our members and our audience to works they are unlikely to encounter in other forums, with an emphasis on music composed specifically for women's voices.
+Cantilena, a women’s chorus, is dedicated to encouraging and promoting the composition, study, and performance of choral music written for the treble voice.
+Cantilena strives to introduce both its members and an increasingly wider audience to works they are unlikely to encounter in other forums, with an emphasis on music composed specifically for women's voices.

-Cantilena welcomes and celebrates individual identities, including but not limited to their race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in all of our activities or operations.
+Cantilena welcomes and celebrates individual identities in all of its activities and operations, including (but not limited to) race, color, religion, gender, gender expression, age, national origin, disability, marital status, and sexual orientation.

 Cantilena was founded in 1968 as the Cambridge Chorale, an ensemble of mixed (SATB) voices.
-In 1980 the group became a women's chorus, and in 2000 we changed our name to Cantilena to more appropriately reflect our identity as women's chorale.
+In 1980 the group became a women's chorus, and in 2000 changed its name to Cantilena to more appropriately reflect its identity.
 The name means, at its simplest level, a song, or a style of music where the melody is in the treble line.
 Cantilena is based in Arlington, Massachusetts.

 -